Donran/florist/tech_spike.md

 + It is free to use.

 ### Cons
-+ Does not support dynamic websites.
++ Does not support dynamic server-side processing.

 ## DigitalOcean

 ### Pros
-+ Support dynamic websites
++ Supports dynamic server-side processing.
++ Would allow our tests to be faster and not limited.
++ Would serve as a learning oppurtunity, for example webservers, CD, and Linux.

 ### Cons
++ Is not free to use.
+(Note: With GitHub Student Pack you have access to a $50 voucher.)

+## Verdict
+We went with GitLab Pages because it's easy-to-use nature was all we needed currently for our project.